In Search of The Snow Leopards Of Ladakh

-In recent years, the Ladakh area of the Indian Himalayas has emerged as one of the best areas in the world to see this most elusive of big cats, with past trips typically involving camping in the high mountains valleys and searching one locality for the snow leopards.
-What makes this tour different is that we spread our search over two different snow leopard habitats: The Hemis National Park and the Ule Valley thus increasing the chance of an encounter.
-In addition, rather than camping, we stay with local families (home stays) meaning heated rooms, home-cooked food and the opportunity to meet some of Ladakh’s fascinating and friendly people.
-This is the time of year that snow leopards prey on local livestock, so your stay will also help reimburse families for their losses and reduce reprisals against the snow leopards.
-Ladakh is also home to other lesser known species including Tibetan wolf, Tibetan red fox, Eurasian lynx, argali (great Tibetan sheep), bharal (blue sheep), shapu (Ladakhi urial) and ibex.
-There are also some spectacular birds including the ibisbill, lammergeier (bearded vulture), Himalayan griffon vulture, golden eagle and Himalayan and Tibetan snowcocks.
+In recent years, the Ladakh region of the Indian Himalayas has emerged as one of the best areas in the world to see this most elusive of big cats, with past trips typically involving camping in the high mountains valleys and searching one locality for the snow leopards.
+What makes this tour different is that we spread our search over two different snow leopard habitats: The Hemis National Park and the Ulley Valley thus increasing the chance of an encounter.
+In addition, rather than camping, we use a series of local homestays providing heated rooms, home-cooked food and the opportunity to meet some of Ladakh’s fascinating and friendly people.

+The timing of this group trip is crucial because in the bitter cold months of January, February and March, blue sheep, the primary prey of the snow leopard, descend down to the lower valleys where the leopards follow them.
+The lower valleys have human inhabitants too so their livestock also provides prey for snow leopards at this time.
+Ladakh is also home to other exciting and hardy species that may be seen on the tour including the sandy coloured Tibetan wolf, fluffy Tibetan red fox, Eurasian lynx, argali (great Tibetan sheep), bharal (blue sheep), shapu (Ladakhi urial) and Asiatic ibex.
+There are also some spectacular birds including the peculiar ibisbill, lammergeier (bearded vulture), Himalayan griffon vulture, golden eagle and Himalayan snowcock and Tibetan partridge.